Top Tech Tidbits for Thursday, January 7, 2021 - Volume 789The Week's News in Adaptive Technology

 A Mind Vault Solutions, Ltd. Publication

-Top Tech Tidbits is your #1 online resource for current news and trends in Adaptive Technology.
+Top Tech Tidbits is the world's #1 online resource for current news and trends in adaptive technology.

 This Week's Featured Advertisement: Don't Wait for Help: Be My Eyes Shares Reduced Wait Times, Home Covid Tests and Other New Specialized Services

 Be My Eyes' mission is to deliver free video support to our users as fast as possible.
 So how are we doing with that goal?
 Well, last year we shared some data: 90% of Be My Eyes calls were answered in under 30 seconds.
 That's all calls, in every language, 24 hours a day.
 We accomplished this without ever charging users a cent.
 Today our wait times are even shorter (particularly in English, where wait times are often less than 10 seconds).

 We've grown to more than just quick connections with volunteers, though.
 In 2020, we added dozens of new companies to the platform.
 These professionals offer tech support, personal health support, vision rehab services and more, Accessible Pharmacy, our newest provider, can support with medication, medical devices, and Covid-19 testing, all without leaving your home.
 Their fully trained and discreet pharmacy staff are on call from 10 AM to 3 PM Eastern.
 For an easy, frictionless drugstore experience, call today — and never Uber to the pharmacy again!